dnv-opensource/mlfmu/README.md

 onnx.save(onnx_model, 'path/to/save')
 ```

+3. (Optional) You may want to check your onnx file to make sure it produces the right output.
+You can do this by loading the onnx file and (using the same test input) compare the onnx model predictions to your original model predictions.
+You can also check the model using Netron: <https://netron.app/> or <https://github.com/lutzroeder/netron>

 ### Preparing for and using MLFMU

 Given that you have an ML model, you now need to: